 How did Garuda got his name as Garuda (गरुड)?

-Garuda’s mother, Vinata (विनता) mother of the birds, was tricked into becoming the slave of her sister Kadru (कद्रू) , mother of the nagas (serpents).
-So to free her mother from being a slave, Lord Garuda agreed to bring amrit (अमृत, nectar) for nagas.
+Garuda’s mother, Vinata (विनता) was tricked into becoming the slave of her sister Kadru (कद्रू) .
+So to free her mother from slavehood, Lord Garuda agreed to bring amrit (अमृत) for serpents.
 During his pursuit to bring amrit (अमृत), he stopped to meet his father (Rishi Kashyapa).

-Garuda comes upon the two animals, and he picked elephant in his one claw and tortoise in another claw and he flews towards Meru Mountain.
+Garuda came near these two and picked elephant in his one claw and tortoise in another claw and he flews towards Meru Mountain.
 There he saw a big tree and tried to sit on a branch so that he can eat both of them.
 But due the weight of Garuda the branch fall off from the tree.
 So Garuda quickly catches the branch in his peak.

 During that time Garuda carried elephant in one claw and tortoise in other claw and also holding the fallen off branch on which Valakhilya Rishis (वालखिल्य) were hanging.
 Due to this capacity of him to hold & carry heavy weight, he is called as Garuda ( गरुडम् आदाय उड्डीन इति “गरुड:” )